COVID-19 vaccine could be ready by December — US disease expert -

 The comments came as the country reported no fewer than 74,000 new cases of COVID-19 on Thursday.

-Fauci said the first preliminary COVID-19 vaccine trail results should be out within the next few weeks.
+Fauci said the first preliminary COVID-19 vaccine trial results should be out within the next few weeks.

 According to him, the first vaccine doses will likely be made available to individuals considered most in need “by the end of December or the beginning of January.”